falcosecurity/falco-website/content/en/docs/alerts/channels.md

   filename: ./events.txt
 ```

-When `keep_alive` is false (the default), for each alert the file is opened for appending, the single alert is written, and the file is closed.
+When the field `keep_alive` is set to false (default value), for each alert the file is opened for appending, the single alert is written, and the file is closed.
 The file is not rotated or truncated.
 If `keep_alive` is set to true, the file is opened before the first alert and kept open for all subsequent alerts.
 Output is buffered and will be flushed only on close.
 (This can be changed with `--unbuffered`).

 If you'd like to use a program like [logrotate](https://github.com/logrotate/logrotate) to rotate the output file, an example logrotate config is available [here](https://github.com/falcosecurity/falco/blob/ffd8747ec0943db2546c3270826e1700dc4df75f/examples/logrotate/falco).